lolivi/EFTD6Limits/README.md

 ```bash
 source copyToDir.sh ZZ2e2mu_<coeff>_<QU/LI/SM> <condor_cluster_number> <directory>
 ```
-Now there will be a directory with a .txt file and many .lhe files.
+Now there will be a directory with a txt file and many lhe files.
 ## Variables
-Note: these files were written for a VBS ZZ event.
+##### Note: these files were written for a VBS ZZ event.
 The limits were obtained in terms of ZZMass and Z pT.\
 If you want to use another variable you will need to refill the templates in plotterAndTemplateMaker.c and launch again bkgWorkspace1d.c.\
 You will find the instructions [here](https://github.com/covarell/vbs_analysis)
 ## Workspace